 Make sure you fully brown your chicken thighs before adding other ingredients – this helps give a tasty crunch, and lots of rich, salty, caramelized butter flavor.
 Your chicken might not be fully cooked when removed from pan to make sauce (it will continue to cook, so no worries!), but it should be very nicely browned.

 Scrape the brown bits!
-After frying your chicken thighs in butter, they will leave lots of browned bits in the bottom of the pan.
-Those bits are gold – be sure to gently scrape them up as you make the sauce – they will infuse a wonderful flavor into your sauce!
+After frying your chicken thighs in butter, they will have lots of browned bits left in the pan.
+Don’t leave all that flavor to burn – scrape them up with some chicken stock or butter!

 Be careful adding salt.
 While the chicken thighs should be lightly salted before cooking, take care to not add too much – we’re adding stock and butter to this recipe, so only a very small dash of salt is key!
 You can always add more at the end if your sauce isn’t salty enough – but trust me when I say this recipe gets SUPER salty, so go easy on it until after it has reduced and come together!

+Use green beans instead of mushrooms.
 Swap out the cremini mushrooms for 8-10 oz green beans, strings removed.
-Add at the same time as mushrooms in this recipe, and be sure to cook to just soft.

 One Pot Garlic Butter Chicken Thighs and Mushrooms Recipe